aryeelab/guideseq/README.md

-# guideseq: GUIDE-Seq Off-Target Analysis Package
+# guideseq: The GUIDE-Seq Analysis Package
 [![travis badge](https://travis-ci.org/aryeelab/guideseq.svg)](https://travis-ci.org/aryeelab/guideseq)

 The guideseq package implements our data preprocessing and analysis pipeline for GUIDE-Seq data.
 It takes raw sequencing reads (FASTQ) and a parameter manifest file (.yaml) as input and produces a table of annotated off-target sites as output.